Outnumbered viewers point out same problem with Christmas special

 In the Christmas special, parents Pete and Sue struggle to adjust to their newly downsized home and cope with their three kids, who are now fully grown adults.
 It’s also revealed in the episode that Dennis’s character Pete has cancer, which left fans complaining that the episode was too sad.

 “Turned on #Outnumbered to have a laugh.
 Sitting on my own after losing my husband to prostate cancer and had to turn it off.
 Who the hell thought that this was a good subject for a comedy?
-Just NO!!” another wrote.
+Just NO!!” another wrote, although the realistic depiction of sickness affecting family life was praised.

-However, it was highlighted that the series was raising awareness of the need for men to check their prostates.
+This included a cancer awareness organisation, who said the episode highlighted the need for men to check their prostates.

+After the episode was broadcast, Dennis himself appeared in a video shared by Prostate Cancer UK on X/Twitter, urging men to get checked.

 Join our commenting forum